Boro23-wq/graphql-books-query/README.md

-# How to Install
+# How to Install and Run the app?

 Node modules are not included in the course files.

-After download, run npm install to install the modules (client and server folders)
+### Install

+- git clone https://github.com/Boro23-wq/graphql-books-query.git (save it on your local drive)
+- cd server && npm install (install server-side packages)
+- cd client && npm install (install client-side packages)

 ## GraphQL Query Types